kcodedev/mkdocs/docs/IG/1-data-representation/calculating-file-size.md

 ### Example

 > **Question:**
 > A sound file is recorded at 1024 Hz, with 8 bits per sample, for 2 seconds.
-What is the file size in kilobytes (KB)?
+What is the file size in kibibytes (KiB)?

 **Step 1:** Calculate total samples
 `1024 × 2 = 2048 samples`